geofront-auth/geofront/docs/install.rst

 Using :program:`geofront-cli`
 -----------------------------

-Every team member who want to use Geofront has to install a client for Geofront server.  `geofront-cli`_ is the reference implementation of Geofront client.
+Every team member who want to use Geofront has to install a client for Geofront.
+`geofront-cli`_ is the reference implementation of Geofront client.
 It can be installed using :program:`pip`:

 .. code-block:: console

-   $ pip install --allow-external dirspec \
+   $ pip install geofront-cli
-                 --allow-unverified dirspec \
-                 geofront-cli

 To setup what Geofront server to use use :program:`geofront-cli start` command.
 It will show a prompt: